-Users who are responsible for ensuring the security of their organization's data may have any of the challenges listed above as data consumers and producers, as well as the following additional challenges:
+Users who are responsible for ensuring the security of their organization's data may have any of the challenges listed above as data consumers and producers, and the following extra challenges:

-- An organization's data is constantly growing, stored, and shared in new directions.
+- An organization's data is constantly growing and being stored and shared in new directions.
 The task of discovering, protecting, and governing your sensitive data is one that never ends.
-You want to make sure that your organization's content is being shared with the correct people, applications, and with the correct permissions.
+You need to ensure that your organization's content is being shared with the correct people, applications, and with the correct permissions.

-- Understanding the risk levels in your organization's data requires diving deep into your content, looking for keywords, RegEx patterns and/or and sensitive data types.
-Sensitive data types can include Credit Card numbers, Social Security numbers, or Bank Account numbers, to name a few.
+- Understanding the risk levels in your organization's data requires diving deep into your content, looking for keywords, RegEx patterns, and sensitive data types.
+For example, sensitive data types might include Credit Card numbers, Social Security numbers or Bank Account numbers.
 You must constantly monitor all data sources for sensitive content, as even the smallest amount of data loss can be critical to your organization.

-- Ensuring that your organization's continues to comply with corporate security policies is a challenging task as your content grows and changes, and as those requirements and policies are updated for changing digital realities.
-Security administrators are often tasked with ensuring data security in the quickest time possible.
+- Ensuring that your organization continues to comply with corporate security policies is a challenging task as your content grows and changes, and as those requirements and policies are updated for changing digital realities.
+Security administrators need to ensure data security in the quickest time possible.

-Azure Purview provides a cloud-based service into which you can register data sources.
-During registration, the data remains in its existing location, but a copy of its metadata is added to Azure Purview, along with a reference to the data source location.
+Microsoft Purview provides a cloud-based service into which you can register data sources.
+During registration, the data remains in its existing location, but a copy of its metadata is added to Microsoft Purview, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 After you register a data source, you can then enrich its metadata.
-Either the user who registered the data source or another user in the enterprise adds the metadata.
+Either the user who registered the data source or another user in the enterprise can add additional metadata.
 Any user can annotate a data source by providing descriptions, tags, or other metadata for requesting data source access.
-This descriptive metadata supplements the structural metadata, such as column names and data types, that's registered from the data source.
+This descriptive metadata supplements the structural metadata, such as column names and data types that are registered from the data source.

 At the same time, users can contribute to the catalog by tagging, documenting, and annotating data sources that have already been registered.
 They can also register new data sources, which are then discovered, understood, and consumed by the community of catalog users.

-To get started with Azure Purview, see Create an Azure Purview account.
+To get started with Microsoft Purview, see Create a Microsoft Purview account.